SpinalHDL/VexRiscv/doc/smp/smp.md

 | Owner/Lodger  | lodger => copy of the line, but no other responsibility, owner => the given cache is responsible to write back dirty data and answer probes with the data |
 | Clean/Dirty   | clean => match main memory, dirty => main memory need updates |

 All combination of those cache flag are valid.
-But if a cache line is invalid, the other flags have no meaning.
+But if a cache line is invalid, the other status have no meaning.

-Later in the spec, memory copy state can be described as :
+Later in the spec, memory copy state can be described for example as :

 - VSOC for (Valid, Shared, Owner, Clean)
 - V-OC for (Valid, Shared or Unique, Owner, Clean)
 - !V-OC for NOT (Valid, Shared or Unique, Owner, Clean)
+- ...

 ## buses